 Purpose of the Ombudsperson

-- Confidential--no written records kept, no private information given to external sources except in cases of direct threats of physical harm to self or others;
+- Confidential - no written records are kept, no private information is disclosed by the Ombudsperson except in cases of direct threats of physical harm to self or others;

-- Independent – authority for the ombudsperson program is held in the Chancellor’s office and the ombudsperson reports trends or general problem areas (but no individual identifying information) to the Chancellor and/or the appropriate Vice Chancellor(s); and
+- Independent - authority for the ombudsperson program is held in the Chancellor’s office and the ombudsperson reports trends or general problem areas (but no individual identifying information) to the Chancellor and/or the appropriate Vice Chancellor(s); and

-- Neutral--the ombudsperson advocates for fair processes but does not take sides or serve as an advocate in individual disputes.
+- Neutral - the ombudsperson advocates for fair processes but does not take sides or serve as a spokesperson or advocate in formal disputes.

-Information and Referral Source — The ombudsperson is an information source on policies, procedures, and regulations that apply to students, staff, or faculty.
-In a complex organization like UNMC, it is often difficult to figure out where to take an issue or concern.
+Information and Referral Source -The ombudsperson is an information source on policies, procedures, and regulations that apply to students, staff, or faculty.
+In a complex organization like UNMC, it is often difficult to figure out where to go with an issue or concern.
 Policies and procedures can be confusing.
-The ombudsperson can answer the question “Where do I start?” by referring the complainant to the appropriate person or office.
+The ombudsperson can answer the question “Where do I start?” by answering questions or referring the complainant to the appropriate person or office.

-Facilitator/Mediator — When a problem cannot be resolved at the referral level, the ombudsperson may act as a mediator between parties in a dispute.
-The mediation process facilitates open communication and often produces a solution that both parties find acceptable.
+Facilitative Conversations -When a problem cannot be resolved at the referral level, the ombudsperson may act as an informal facilitator between parties in a dispute.
+The facilitative process encourages open communication and often produces a solution that both parties find acceptable.
 The ombudsperson may choose to meet directly with both parties in a dispute or more often will utilize “shuttle diplomacy” where the ombudsperson talks with each party individually.
 The ombudsperson does not speak with anyone else without the permission of the original complainant.
-The dispute may be between a student and a faculty member, two or more students, or/and student and an employee.
-If the dispute cannot be resolved through mediation, the ombudsperson may inform the complainant about formal “due process” grievance procedures as a last resort.
-When due process is utilized, the likelihood of achieving a satisfactory, non-adversarial solution diminishes.
-The ombudsperson will not serve as the advocate or the representative for a student or employee during a formal grade appeal or grievance.
+The dispute may be between a student and a faculty member, two or more students, or student and an employee.
+If the dispute cannot be resolved through informal discussion, the ombudsperson may inform the complainant about formal “due process” grievance or appeal procedures as options.
+When formal processes are utilized, the likelihood of achieving a satisfactory, non-adversarial solution may be reduced.
+The ombudsperson will not serve as the advocate or the spokesperson for a student or employee during a formal grade appeal or grievance process.

-Policy Recommendations — Ombudspersons gather facts and data on recurring problems experienced by students, faculty, or staff.
-Team members may recommend changes in policies, procedures, and organizational structures to promote greater fairness and equity.
-The Ombudsperson is independent of the regular UNMC chain-of-command and reports to the Vice Chancellor for Academic Affairs and the Chancellor in recommending policy changes.
+Policy Recommendations -Ombudspersons gather facts and data on recurring problems experienced by students, faculty, or staff.
+They may recommend changes in policies, procedures, and organizational structures to promote greater fairness and equity.
+The Ombudsperson is independent of the regular UNMC chain-of-command and reports to the Vice Chancellor for Academic Affairs and the Chancellor when describing trends or recommending policy changes.
 The ombudsperson protects the identity of individual complainants in making such reports or recommendations.

 - If you are unsure about which UNMC policies, procedures, or regulations apply in your situation.

-- If you have a specific problem or complaint that you have not been able to resolve through regular UNMC channels (or if you are unclear about where to start).
+- If you have a specific problem or complaint that you have not been able to address or resolve through regular UNMC administrative channels (or if you are unclear about where to start).